-series is the latest example of Jack Reilly’s continued investigation
+series highlights Jack Reilly’s continued investigation

 canvas structures.
-Reilly's sensual color palette and signature brushwork
+Reilly's sensual color palette and signature brushwork,

-acrylic polymers and metallic pigments have
+consisting of acrylic polymers and metallic pigments, have

 been compared to the complexity of Byzantine mosaics and the luminosity